FrederikTheisen/FTNMRTools/README.md

 ## 1DBaselineCorrection:

 Python tool to baseline correct data assuming a polynomial baseline.
-The script should work on MacOS and Linux.
-Windows is not tested yet.
+The script should work on MacOS, Linux and Windows.

 Will also let you integrate regions of the loaded spectra.